 Skip to main content

-Navigate to spice.ai and create a new account by clicking on Try for Free.
+To access these community datasets, navigate to spice.ai, and create a new account by clicking Try for Free.

 spiceai_try_for_free-1

-After creating an account, you will need to create an app in order to create to an API key.
+After logging in, create an app in order to get an API key.

 create_app-1